AI-Driven Robotics for Optics: Methods

 Upon successful acquisition, the robotic system can perform a variety of manipulation tasks.
 These include translational movements along prescribed paths, such as following a laser beam propagation line, or rotational adjustments along the polar and azimuthal angles for component alignment.
 For placement operations, the system receives target $(x, y)$ coordinates and orientation data.
 The robot translates the component to the desired location and gently deposits it onto the optical table.

 Before finalizing placement, the end-effector camera performs a local verification and correction routine.
 Minor translational or rotational deviations are adjusted in situ to ensure alignment within the specified tolerance bounds.
 This dual-stage visual feedback—combining global position estimation with local fine correction—enables highly accurate, repeatable pick-and-place performance, which is critical for the assembly and realignment of complex optical experimental setups.
+The code for robotic arm control is available in~\cite{AUTO-Arm}.